-- Does the representative have a current immigration status that presents an actual or perceived conflict of interest? - Typically, OLAP does not consider immigration status to be a conflict unless the person is in active deportation, exclusion, or removal proceedings or who has been issued a notice of intent to revoke or terminate an immigration status.
-OLAP typically is willing to approve accreditation for immigrants who hold DACA or Temporary Protected Status (TPS).
+- Does the representative have a current immigration status that presents an actual or perceived conflict of interest? - Typically, the DOJ R & A Program does not consider immigration status to be a conflict unless the person is in active deportation, exclusion, or removal proceedings or who has been issued a notice of intent to revoke or terminate an immigration status.
+The DOJ R & A Program typically is willing to approve accreditation for immigrants who hold DACA or Temporary Protected Status (TPS).
 See.
 81 FR 92346 at page 92352 for more information. - Has the representative ever resigned while a disciplinary investigation or proceeding was pending? - 8 C.F.R. § 1292.12(a)(5) refers to potential applicants' eligibility when applying for accreditation and provides that an individual is only eligible for accreditation if they have not "resigned while a disciplinary investigation or proceeding is pending and is not subject to any order disbarring, suspending, enjoining, restraining, or otherwise restricting the individual in the practice of law or representation before a court or any administrative agency."
-This refers to former attorney discipline before a state board or discipline before EOIR's disciplinary counsel. - Is the representative subject to any order disbarring, suspending, enjoining, restraining, or otherwise restricting the individual in the practice of law or representation before a court or any administrative agency? - As above, disbarments, suspensions and past restrictions on law practice prohibit accreditation.
+This refers to former attorney discipline before a state board or discipline before EOIR's disciplinary counsel. - Is the representative subject to any order disbarring, suspending, enjoining, restraining, or otherwise restricting the individual in the practice of law or representation before a court or any - o Disbarments, suspensions and past restrictions on law practice prohibit accreditation.